PhD Exam Committee & Scheduling

-The supervisor and all supervisory committee members must approve the student’s thesis prior to the online submission of the Ph.D.
-Oral Exam Request form.
-The supervisory committee and supervisor will be emailed after submission of the form for confirmation.
-Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the supervisory committee members.
-The supervisory committee members are then expected to read and return the thesis with comments in within three weeks.
+The Supervisor and all Supervisory Committee members must approve the student’s thesis prior to the online submission of the “PhD Oral Exam Request” form (available under Forms and Links).
+The Supervisory Committee and Supervisor will be emailed by the Graduate Program Coordinator after submission of the form for confirmation.
+Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the Supervisory Committee members.
+The Supervisory Committee members are then expected to read and return the thesis with comments within three weeks.
 Failure by faculty members to meet these deadlines should be reported to the Graduate Coordinator as described below.

-Students will submit the Ph.D.
-Oral Exam Request form online once they have confirmed a date and time for the exam with all members of the exam committee.
-This request must be submitted no less than 7 weeks prior to the exam.
-This allows the Student Services Assistant sufficient time to find rooms for the public seminar and subsequent oral examination, and have the exam committee approved by the School of Graduate Studies.
-It is important to note that the student must not have any contact with the external examiner prior to the Ph.D. thesis defence, including the distribution of the thesis.
-This communication should be carried out by the supervisor.
+Students will submit the “PhD Oral Exam Request” form online once they have confirmed a date and time for the exam with all members of the Exam Committee.
+This request may be submitted at any point after the Supervisor has approved the draft of the student’s thesis and no less than 8 weeks prior to the exam.
+This allows the Graduate Program Coordinator sufficient time to find rooms for the public seminar and subsequent Oral Examination, and have the Exam Committee approved by the School of Graduate Studies.
+Failure to meet this deadline will likely result in the exam request being denied.
+Note that final copies of the thesis are no longer required for this form.
+It is important to note that the student must not have any contact with the External Examiner prior to the PhD thesis defence, including the distribution of the thesis.
+This communication should be carried out by the Supervisor.

-The External Examiner/Appraiser must submit a written appraisal of the thesis to the Student Services Assistant at least 2 weeks prior to the exam.
+The External Examiner/Appraiser must submit a written appraisal of the thesis to the Graduate Program Coordinator at least 2 weeks prior to the exam.
 If the report is not received by that date, the School of Graduate Studies may cancel the examination and request another six weeks' notice for rescheduling.

-The "Request to set up a Ph.D.
-Oral Examination" form includes a list of proposed Exam Committee members.
+The "Request to set up a PhD Oral Examination" form includes a list of proposed Exam Committee members.
 The Student Services Assistant will ensure that all the Exam Committee members are willing to serve and will be available for the exam.
-Final composition of the committee is subject to the Graduate Coordinator and SGS approval.
+The final composition of the committee is subject to the Graduate Coordinator and SGS approval.

 - An External Examiner/Appraiser (a faculty member from another university, who must be at least an Associate or Full Professor).
 The external examiner must have an arms-length relationship to both the candidate and the supervisor.
 The student is not permitted to have any contact with the examiner prior to the exam.
 An external examiner cannot be used more frequently than once every two years for committees with substantive overlap of members with whom the external has served within the past two years (i.e. more than three voting members.)